Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web

 \subsection{The dependence of $\fgas$ on the overdensity}

-Inspired by \citet{Sorini2022} and \citet{ Khrykin:2024} reporting that the gas fraction $\fgas$ within haloes has a dependence on the halo mass for different feedback variants, we investigate the dependence of $\fgas$ on the local overdensity $\delta_m = \rho_m/\bar{\rho}_m-1$.
+Inspired by \citet{Sorini2022} and \citet{ Khrykin:2024} reporting that the gas fraction $\fgas$ within haloes depends on the halo mass for different feedback variants, we investigate the dependence of $\fgas$ on the local overdensity $\delta_m = \rho_m/\bar{\rho}_m-1$.
 We show the dependence of $\fgas$ on $(1+\delta_m)$ in the leftmost panel of Figure~\ref{fig:f_gas}.
 We find a similar trend to Figure 3 of \citet{Khrykin:2024}.
 In the following, we describe the trends from high to low over-density values.
 For the volume with $(1+\delta_m)\gtrsim100$ where haloes usually reside, the $\fgas$ for \nx{} and \ff{} shows a U-turn shape: it goes down until $\log(1+\delta_m ) \sim 2.5$, then rises again in the more massive regime.
-For relatively lower overdensities associated with diffuse IGM, $0.1<(1+\delta_m)<10$, we find a bump with a peak $\fgas\sim2$ at $(1+\delta_m)\sim 0.3$ for these two prescriptions, due to jet feedback that ejects halo gas to the IGM and prevents accretion of IGM gas.
-As a result, the gas decouples with dark matter and remains in the diffuse IGM, leading to an excess of $\fgas$ at $0.1<(1+\delta_m)<10$.
-The other three feedback models, \nf{}, \nagn{} and \nj, show a steadily decreasing relation between $\fgas$ and $(1+\delta_m)$ for high overdensity, but their $\fgas$ values are always higher than the \nx{} and \ff{} for such large overdensities.
-For diffuse gas in moderate nonlinearities ($0.1 < (1+\delta_m) < 10$) and no jet feedback, assuming the gas fraction to be at the cosmic value $\fgas \approx 1$ provides an unbiased approximation; For extremely low overdensities $1+\delta_m < 0.01$ we find all the prescriptions have $\fgas > 1$, which is likely due to the Gaussian smoothing operation applied to the density fields.
-These regions are more easily affected by the smoothing as their intrinsic density is small compared with the change introduced by the smoothing.
-Therefore we argue those $\fgas$ values do not have a physical origin.
+For relatively lower overdensities associated with diffuse IGM, $0.1<(1+\delta_m)<10$, we find a bump with a peak $\fgas\sim2$ at $(1+\delta_m)\sim 0.3$ for these two prescriptions, due to jet feedback that ejects halo gas to the IGM and prevents the accretion of IGM gas.
+As a result, the gas decouples from dark matter and remains in the diffuse IGM, leading to an excess of $\fgas$ at $0.1<(1+\delta_m)<10$.
+The other three feedback models, \nf{}, \nagn{}, and \nj, show a steadily decreasing relation between $\fgas$ and $(1+\delta_m)$ for high overdensity, but their $\fgas$ values are always higher than those of \nx{} and \ff{} for such large overdensities.
+For diffuse gas in moderate nonlinearities ($0.1 < (1+\delta_m) < 10$) and no jet feedback, assuming the gas fraction to be at the cosmic value $\fgas \approx 1$ provides a nearly unbiased approximation; For extremely low overdensities $1+\delta_m < 0.01$, we find that all prescriptions have $\fgas > 1$, which is likely due to the Gaussian smoothing operation applied to the density fields.
+These regions are more easily affected by the smoothing, as their intrinsic density is small compared with the change introduced by the smoothing.
+Therefore, we argue that those $\fgas$ values do not have a physical origin.